 For each expenditure you should ask yourself; do I really need this?

 As Maslow’s Hierarchy of Needs states, your physiological needs such as food, clothing, shelter are the most important.
 The second tier is safety; this includes insurance, utilities, and so on.
 Anything after those can be reduced, cut, or accepted as guilt-free spending.
 Once you attain this mindset and choose your luxuries, you will enjoy them even more.
-You should also read this post for useful tips to save money if you really want to cut down on your expenses.
+You should also take concrete steps to save money if you really want to cut down on your expenses.

 Keep it loose